 For best storage results, cure the corms at a temperature of 80 to 85 degrees F for two to three weeks.
-Avoid fluctuating temperatures that cause moisture condensation on the corms, creating a favorable condition for disease development.
+Avoid fluctuating temperatures which cause moisture condensation creating a favorable condition for disease development.
 When thoroughly cured, the old corm should be broken from the base of the new one and discarded.
 Two to three additional days at 80 degrees F will hasten the formation of a corky layer at the scar.